feroldi/ricing/chapter1/item2.md

             |-- .Xresources
     |-- dev

-Then, we can call `xrdb` when we start X by running it from the `.xinitrc` file.
-Think of it as what `startx` reads from to know what to start when X does.
+Then, we can call `xrdb` when we start X by running it from the `$HOME/.xinitrc` file. `$HOME/.xinitrc` is what `startx` reads from to know what to start when X does.
 Just place `xrdb -merge ~/etc/confs/.Xresources &` in it and you should be good to go.
 Alternatively, you could use symlinks to accomplish the same thing.
-Symlinks where talked about in [Item 1](./item1.md).
+Symlinks where explained in [Item 1](./item1.md).

 ---